-3. Thickness, Lengths, Curvature, Diameter
+3. Thickness, Length, Curvature, Diameter

 Types of eyelash extensions

 In their natural state, fox fur lashes are a soft, reddish tone.
-You can also find them with black tips, or dyed in an ombré style.
+You can also find them with black tips or dyed in an ombré style.

-While animal fur lash extensions are lightweight and natural looking, they must be permed to give them a curl.
+While animal fur lash extensions are lightweight and natural-looking, they must be permed to give them a curl.
 This means they’ll involve some upkeep for you.
 You’ll need to perm them yourself to maintain the curl.

 Man-Made Eyelash Extensions

 Synthetic lashes are for those who are looking for a dramatic and glamorous look.
 No real fur will be used for this type of eyelash extension.
-After the synthetic eyelash extension, there won’t be any need for mascara and other touch-ups, and, these are significantly cheaper.
+After the synthetic eyelash extension, there won’t be any need for mascara and other touch-ups, and these are significantly cheaper.

 As the name points out, volume lashes deliver more volume.
 They typically have a ratio ranging from 2:1 to 6:1, meaning the lash tech applies two to six lash extensions for every single natural lash!
-That sounds like a lot, however these are sought after because they give you a glamorous fanned-out look without over doing it.
+That sounds like a lot; however, these are sought after because they give you a glamorous fanned-out look without overdoing it.